 Found in /usr/bin/kachikachi at 0x59988 is this message:

 This is the hanafuda captain speaking.
 Launching emulation in 3..2..1.
 Many efforts, tears and countless hours have been put into this jewel.
 So, please keep this place tidied up and don't break everything!
 Cheers, the hanafuda captain.

 The name "hanafuda captain" is most likely a reference to the hanafuda cards that Nintendo started out as a manufacturer of (and continues to sell in Japan even today).
 Hanafuda is also referenced in the Wii U's DS Virtual Console development info, so it's likely the internal codename for emulator development.

-There are eight games exclusive to each version of the console.
+There are nine games exclusive to each version of the console.

 Exclusive to the international versions: